tbates/tbates.github.io/_posts/1900-02-01-Function-overview.markdown

 ---
 layout: post
-title: "Overview of umx functions: Quickly survey all the umx helpers available to you"
+title: "Overview of umx functions: Quickly survey the key umx helpers available to you (plus some minor players)"
 date: 1900-02-01 00:00
 comments: true
-categories: models
+categories: models lists
 ---

-#### This page is not finished.
-When done it will list up the core umx functions

 umx allows you to more easily build, run, modify, and report models using OpenMx with code.
 The core functions are linked below: